Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Proof of Theorem

-\textbf{Case 2-a:} First, note that by concavity of the payoffs (using \eqref{equ:UN_new} and \eqref{equ:UNoN_new}) as long as $-t_{NoN}<\Delta p<t_N$, i.e. $0<x_N<1$, a unilateral deviation by one of the ISPs from $p^{eq}_N$ or $p^{eq}_{NoN}$ decreases this ISP's payoff.
+\textbf{Case a:} First, note that by concavity of the payoffs (using \eqref{equ:UN_new} and \eqref{equ:UNoN_new}) as long as $-t_{NoN}<\Delta p<t_N$, i.e. $0<x_N<1$, a unilateral deviation by one of the ISPs from $p^{eq}_N$ or $p^{eq}_{NoN}$ decreases this ISP's payoff.
 Thus, we should consider the deviation by ISPs by which $\Delta p\leq -t_{NoN}$ or $\Delta p\geq t_N$.

-\textbf{Case 2-NoN:} Now, consider the deviations by the non-neutral ISP.
+\textbf{Case NoN:} Now, consider the deviations by the non-neutral ISP.
 Fix $p_N=p^{eq}_N$, and consider two cases.
 In Case 2-NoN-i (respectively, Case 2-NoN-ii), we consider deviation by ISP NoN such that $\Delta p\geq t_N$ (respectively, $\Delta p\leq -t_{NoN}$).

-\textbf{Case 2-NoN-i:} Suppose the non-neutral ISP increases her price from ${p}^{eq}_{NoN}$ to make $\Delta p\geq t_N$.
+\textbf{Case NoN-i:} Suppose the non-neutral ISP increases her price from ${p}^{eq}_{NoN}$ to make $\Delta p\geq t_N$.
 In this case, $n_{NoN}=0$, and the payoff of the ISP is zero (by \eqref{equ:payoffISPsGeneral_new}).
-Since in the candidate equilibrium strategy this payoff is non-negative, this deviation is not profitable.
+Since in the candidate equilibrium strategy this payoff is non-negative\footnote{Note that $p^{eq}_{NoN}>c$ and $0\leq n_{NoN}\leq 1$.}, this deviation is not profitable.